Start Early: 3 to 4 Months Before the Baby Arrives

 Maintain Routines

-This is the hardest part.
-Your world has been turned upside down, but your dog's routine matters more now than ever.
-If you cannot manage walks yourself, hire a dog walker for the first few weeks.
+The honest downside of having a newborn is how exhausting it is.
+Your world is upside down.
+But your dog's routine matters more now than ever.
+If you can't manage walks yourself, hire a dog walker for the first few weeks.
 Keep feeding times consistent.
-Even 10 minutes of focused one-on-one time daily can prevent behavioral regression.
+Even 10 minutes of focused one-on-one time daily is worth it to prevent behavioral regression.

 Never Leave Them Unsupervised

 This is a non-negotiable rule that applies regardless of how gentle your dog seems.
-Dogs can be startled by sudden movements or sounds, and babies are unpredictable.
-Use baby gates, crates, and closed doors to ensure separation when you cannot actively supervise.
+Dogs can be startled by sudden movements, and babies are entirely unpredictable.
+Use baby gates, crates, and closed doors to ensure separation when you aren't actively watching.

 Ongoing Management: Months 2 Through 12